MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupMemberByRef.md

 ## SYNOPSIS
 Add a member to a security or Microsoft 365 group through the members navigation property.
 The following table shows the types of members that can be added to either security groups or Microsoft 365 groups.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupMemberByRef](/powershell/module/Microsoft.Graph.Groups/New-MgGroupMemberByRef?view=graph-powershell-1.0)

 ## SYNTAX